stahnma/now-playing/README.markdown

 # now-playing #

 ## Purpose
-Project designed to provide more amuzing commit messages.
+Put your musical tastes in your commit messages.

 ## Background

-I've found that when coding, I am more likely to read commit messages (mine and other people's) if they are interesting.
+I have found that when coding, I am more likely to read commit messages (mine and other people's) if they are interesting.
 I decided to add what music I was listening to the messages.
 Then I added artist and album.

 Now it's basically:
     Song: song title
     Artist: artist
     Album: album

-This gets appended onto your commit messages for git, though these hooks shoudl work with minimal modification with svn, bzr, hg, etc.
+This gets appended onto your commit messages for git, though these hooks should work with minimal modification with svn, bzr, hg, etc.

+Having this information in a project provides each coder with a timeline of song enjoyment.
+This information can, and should, be used to ridicule other coders for their choice of music, explain bugs, productivity and generally draw causation without any correlation or analysis.

 ## Installation